National War Memorial (New Zealand)

-Background
+History

 In 1919 the Government created a National War Memorial Committee and allocated £100,000 for a National War Memorial in Wellington.
-Prime Minister William Massey said that any memorial "should be visible from any part of the city, and from ships entering the harbour".After much debate about what form a memorial should take - a road, a cathedral, an arch - it was eventually agreed to build a complex that included a national art gallery, museum, and war memorial in the central suburb of Mt Cook.
+Prime Minister William Massey said that any memorial "should be visible from any part of the city, and from ships entering the harbour".After much debate about what form a memorial should take – a road, a cathedral, an arch – it was eventually agreed to build a complex that included a national art gallery, museum, and war memorial in the central suburb of Mt Cook.
 Local people formed the Wellington War Memorial Carillon Society in 1926 to raise money for bells for a carillon, even though the government had not decided on a design for the war memorial.
 Another group, the Wellington Citizens War Memorial Committee, wanted a different type of memorial and had begun raising funds in 1922, leading to the eventual construction of the cenotaph near Parliament.
 In 1928 the government agreed to the idea of a carillon.
 By this time the bells had already been cast in London, at the expense of the Carillon Society.
 A competition was held in 1929 for plans for the war memorial, and for the Dominion Museum and the National Art Gallery immediately behind it.
 The competition was won by Messrs Gummer and Ford.

 Work on the carillon was completed in time for an Anzac Day 1932 dedication viewed by a crowd of 10,000 people.
 Various dignitaries gave speeches, Governor-General Lord Bledisloe switched on the Lamp of Remembrance on top of the tower, and then the carillon played the national anthem and several hymns, accompanied by the singing of the crowd.
 The Evening Post described the sound of the carillon as 'magic from the skies'.

 The Dominion Museum opened behind the carillon in 1936, but construction of the Hall of Memories in the base of the carillon tower was delayed by the Depression, then the Second World War.
 The first plans were prepared in 1937, and Gummer and Ford forwarded a new set in 1949, but the project did not go to tender until 1960.
 When tenders closed, the Christchurch firm of P Graham and Son (the same firm that built the carillon tower) was chosen, its tender being £114,000.
 The Hall of Memories was officially opened by the Governor-General, Sir Bernard Fergusson, on 5 April 1964.

 In 2004 the tomb of the unknown New Zealand warrior was added.
 Retired Army Colonel Andrew Renton-Green, who chairs the National War Memorial Advisory Council and the coordinating committee behind the tomb project, explained why it took so long: